 Soft drinks are made up of about 94% carbonated water.
 Carbon dioxide is responsible for the sparkle and the “bite” to the drinks.
 Also, it acts as a preservative.
 This ingredient is as efficient as it’s cost-effective, easy to liquefy , inert, and non-toxic.

 Next to carbon dioxide, sugar is another major ingredient, which contributes 7% to 12% of the beverage.
 This ingredient can either be used in its liquid or dry form.
 Sugar balances the acids and flavors by adding sweetness to the drink, which is an essential factor for consumers to enjoy their beverages.

 Sugar-free sodas were developed during World War II wherein there was a scarcity in sugars.
-Manufacturers shifted to other sweeteners, such as the saccharin.
-Unfortunately, this component was phased out sometime in the 1970s as it was recognized as a carcinogen.
-Other alternatives were then introduced, like aspartame, which was used until the 90s for diet sodas.
+Manufacturers shifted to other sweeteners, such as the saccharin. were then introduced, like aspartame, which was used until the 90s for diet sodas.

 Other additives were added in small quantities to improve the taste, appearance, and aroma of the drinks.
 There are many flavors, which can either be natural or artificial.
 Emulsions are also used to increase the appeal of soft drinks.
 They are primarily made of water-based components like pectin, preservatives, gums, and oil-based liquids that include weighing agents, flavors, and colors.